-Samsung Galaxy Mega officially headed to AT&T, Sprint and U.S. Cellular [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Mega officially headed to AT&T, Sprint and U.S. Cellular [UPDATED]Alex Wagner - Editorial Director of News and Content

 Well, that didn't take long.
 Just a couple of days after we laid our eyes upon some leaked images of an AT&T-branded Samsung Galaxy Mega 6.3, Samsung has confirmed that its 6.3-inch phone/tablet hybrid device is indeed headed for the U.S.

 The Samsung Galaxy Mega will be sold by AT&T, Sprint and U.S. Cellular and will be offered in Nova Black and Polaris White paint jobs.
 Samsung says that the Galaxy Mega is slated to be available this month, though the company has left the precise availability announcements up to the carriers.

 Just like the international model that was announced back in April, the U.S.-bound Galaxy Mega features a 6.3-inch 1280x720 Super Clear LCD display and a 1.9-megapixel camera on its face as well as an 8-megapixel shooter on its backside.
 The Galaxy Mega is powered by a 1.7GHz dual-core processor and 1.5GB RAM, and it's also got a microSD slot that can support cards up to 64GB in size.
 When it arrives on U.S. carrier store shelves, the Galaxy Mega will be preloaded with Android 4.2.2 Jelly Bean running beneath Samsung's TouchWiz UI.